fitzgeraldkd/piano-roll/README.md

 # Piano Roll

-My submission for Qvault's 2022/01/17 hackathon!
+My submission for Boot.dev's 2022/01/17 hackathon!
 My virtual instrument is a piano roll with a simple sequencer!

 ## Running Piano Roll